-Language: The official language of the RSNA annual meeting is English; however, interpreters will be available to answer questions in Chinese, Dutch, French, German, Italian, Japanese and Spanish at the Help Centers or Professional Registration.
+Language: The official language of the RSNA annual meeting is English; however, interpreters will be available to answer questions in Chinese, Dutch, French, German, Italian, Japanese and Spanish at the Help Centers.

 Weather: Average temperatures in Chicago during the month of December are between 21°F (-6°C) and 35°F (2°C).
 It is recommended to pack warm clothes: a heavy coat, gloves and a hat.
 Coat checks (cloakrooms) are available at McCormick Place Convention Center.

 Emergency Services: 911 is the emergency number for Police, Fire and Ambulance unless you're in McCormick Place 312-791-6060.

 Currency: Click here for an exchange rate calculator.
 For currency exchange locations, visit

 At the meeting: While there is no official dress code, business casual attire is recommended.
 However, some attendees prefer more casual attire.
 Common dress for men is: dress pants or khaki pants and a collared shirt or sweater.
 Common dress for women is: a dress, or a skirt or dress pants and a blouse.
 It is recommended to wear comfortable shoes as McCormick Place is a large building and often attendees walk quite far to get from one area of the building to another.